128technology/docs/docs/intro_initialize_HA_conductor.md

 Click on the link of the public cloud provider where you want to perform the Session Smart Conductor HA deployment.
 In this document these Conductors are referred to as Node A and Node B respectively.

-2. If you have selected the Hourly or Private AWS AMI or Azure Plan during step 1, then proceed to step number 3.
-Otherwise refer to [Deploying the Primary Node Conductor – Node A](deploying-the-primary-node-conductor-–-node-a.md) to install the SSR software in Node A, and when completed proceed to step 4.
+2. If you have selected the Hourly or Private AWS AMI or Azure Plan during step 1, then proceed to step 3.
+Otherwise, refer to [Deploying the Primary Node Conductor – Node A](#deploying-the-primary-node-conductor--node-a) to install the SSR software in Node A. When completed, proceed to step 4.

 3. Initialize the primary node of Conductor as described in the section [Configure Node A](#configure-node-a).

-4. If you have selected the Hourly or Private AWS AMI or Azure Plan during step 1, then proceed to step number 5.
-Otherwise refer to [Deploying the Primary Node Conductor – Node B](deploying-the-primary-node-conductor-–-node-b.md) to install the SSR software in Node B, and when completed proceed to step 6.
+4. If you have selected the Hourly or Private AWS AMI or Azure Plan during step 1, then proceed to step 5.
+Otherwise, refer to [Deploying the Primary Node Conductor – Node B](#deploying-the-secondary-node-conductor--node-b) to install the SSR software in Node B. When completed, proceed to step 6.

 5. Initialize the secondary node of Conductor as described in the section [Configure Node B](#configure-node-b).